DChen2024/mathy/docs/mathy.md

 The factorial of `n`.

 ### Warning
-Passing a negative signed integer may yield unexpected results due to implicit conversion.
+Passing a negative signed integer might yield unexpected results due to implicit conversion.

 This function is only accurate if the result is within the range